 *** Geo Fencing Script ***

-I am looking for a __________ to have available to everyone in the area who has shown an interest in ___________ (TYPE OF BUSINESS)
+Great.
+I’m looking for a good __________ to have available to everyone in your area who is actively looking online to _____ (BUY/SELL) _____.

 *** End of Script ***

 Here is some optional information that you can use: